belaran/chezlesbarbus/Fosdem.2018.BigTalk.md

 it's supposed to be really helpful.

-`RPE` Ok, it sounds nice on a resume, and probably cool to brag during interview people or chat over a beer, but is it more than just BS ?
-What does it actually do for you ?
+`RPE` Ok, it sounds nice to have on a resume.
+And probably cool to brag during interview, or with people over a beer, but is it more than just some usual BS ?
+What does it do for you ?

 `DPL` Well, it gaves you a framework or rather an inventory of a sort to think about the security of your app.
 As you said, it is daunting task, so you need to isolate, pick a small a small enoug sub-systems, within your overall solution.
 For the threat model to remain manageable, that is feasible within a projcet iteration sprint, and to be readable, understood by all.